 GOCART – Gauging Ocean organic Carbon fluxes using Autonomous Robotic Technologies

-GOCART will use AUVs to investigate seasonal and high frequency variability in organic carbon fluxes and remineralisation.
-I’m the PI on this grant which will start September 2017.
+GOCART will use gliders to investigate seasonal and high frequency variability in organic carbon fluxes and remineralisation.
+I’m the PI on this grant.

 COMICS – Controls over Oceanic Mesopelagic Interior Carbon Storage